Specific rules apply both to establishing a new government board or committee and to making board or committee appointments.

-Guidance on when to establish a board or committee and a template for seeking Cabinet’s approval can be found in Department of the Premier and Cabinet Circular PC022.
+The establishment of a new board or committee must be approved by Cabinet.
+Guidance on when to establish a board or committee, and a template for seeking Cabinet’s approval, can be found in Department of the Premier and Cabinet Circular PC022.
 Requirements in relation to remuneration of government boards can be found in Department of the Premier and Cabinet Circular PC016.

-A range of information has been put together to help manage board and committee administration.
+The Boards and Committees Unit of the department has put together a range of information to help manage board and committee administration.

 - the board is a public corporation (or the governing body of a public corporation)